AnyChart/docs.anychart.com/Working_with_Data/Tree_Data_Model.md

 ### As Tree

-This sample shows how to set data if it data is organized **as a tree**:
+If you organize data **as a tree**, each parent item should have a `children` data field where an array of child items is specified.

 ```
 // create data